hdamker/camaraproject.github.io/README.md

 # camaraproject.github.io

-Repository to host the Swagger UI to display API definition files (YAML) in a user friendly way.

-## Notes for editors

-swagger-initializer.js has been adapted to reject rendering of any YAML files that are outside the CAMARA project.

-User Interface can be edited at swagger-ui.css.
+Repository for CAMARA GitHub Pages.

+* [/swagger-ui](./swagger-ui) contains code to display CAMARA API definitions in human-readable form.

 For information about the CAMARA project please visit our
 * [Website (camaraproject.org)](https://camaraproject.org)